-Other price risk arises principally in relation to the Scheme's return seeking portfolio which includes pooled holdings in property, equities and diversified growth funds.
-As at Scheme year end, the Scheme had set a target asset allocation of 20.3% of investments being held in return seeking investments.
+Other price risk arises principally in relation to the Scheme's return seeking portfolio which includes pooled holdings in equities.
+As at Scheme year end, the Scheme's DB Section had set a target asset allocation of 25.0% of investments being held in return seeking investments.
+Additionally, the DC Section invests a majority of its assets in global equities.
 The Scheme manages this exposure to overall price movements by appointing suitable funds as to create a diverse portfolio of investments across markets.